Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Results

-PyTomography reconstructed ${}^{225}$Ac phantom images are shown in Figure \ref{fig:simind_recon}.
-The time required for 100 iterations of MLEM for the low count data was $110~$s (Gaussian PSF), $146~$s (1D-R PSF) and $377~$s (2D PSF).
-Reconstructions using the 1D-R and 2D methods are almost indistinguishable qualitatively.
-All 34 low count acquisitions were then reconstructed and the 1D-R and 2D methods were quantitatively compared; the differences between the 2D and 1D-R were $(1.25 \pm 1.25)\%$, $(0.60 \pm 0.69)\%$, and $(1.90 \pm 0.18)\%$ from smallest to largest sphere respectively.
-For comparison, the variability in counts between separate noise realizations for the 2D model were $54.4\%$, $33.0\%$, and $9.8\%$ from smallest to largest sphere, respectively.
+Reconstructions of physical ${}^{225}$Ac phantom images are shown in Figure \ref{fig:real_recon}, and quantitative statistics for (i) the first low count acquisition and (ii) the high count acquisition after 200 iterations are shown in Table \ref{tab:rc_and_contrast_phan}.
+Images generated from the 1DR-MC and 2D-MC methods are almost indistinguishable qualitatively.
+The quality metrics in Table \ref{tab:rc_and_contrast_phan} demonstrate similar counts and contrast for the 2D-MC and 1DR-MC models, and significantly lower counts and contrast for the 2DG model.
+The time required for 200 iterations of MLEM for the low count data was $77~$s (2DG PSF), $299~$s (1DR-MC PSF) and $748~$s (2D-MC PSF).
+All 34 low count acquisitions were also reconstructed and the 2DG, 2D-MC, and 1DR-MC methods were quantitatively compared; the differences in total counts between the 2D-MC and 1DR-MC were $(-0.01 \pm 1.20)\%$, $(0.67 \pm 0.23)\%$, and $(-0.75\pm 1.25)\%$ for smallest to largest sphere respectively.
+As a demonstration of how minor these differences are, the variability of counts between the 34 acquisitions for the 2D-MC model were $61.3\%$, $38.5\%$, and $11.1\%$ from smallest to largest sphere, respectively.